 Between 1915 and 1917, hundreds of thousands of ethnic Armenians died at the hands of government troops in the Ottoman Empire.

 Yerevan wants Turkey, and the world, to recognize the deaths as genocide, and some countries have done so.

 However, Turkey says that there was no genocide and that the dead were victims of World War I, and that ethnic Turks also suffered in the conflict.

-The governments of the two countries agreed to normalise relations in October 2009, although Turkey has said opening the border will depend on progress on the Nagorno-Karabakh dispute.
+The governments of the two countries agreed to normalise relations in October 2009, but ratification has been stalled by new demands on both sides.

 An independent Republic of Armenia was proclaimed at the end of the first world war but was short-lived, lasting only until the beginning of the 1920s when the Bolsheviks incorporated it into the Soviet Union.

 When Soviet rule collapsed in 1991, Armenia regained independence but retained a Russian military base at Gyumri.